GPT2099/Surfs_up/README.md

 - June's average temperature is 75 degrees, December's average temperature is 71 degrees.
 This bodes well for maintaining the business year round.
 - There are 1700 data points taken for June and 1517 data points for December.
 Averaging the monthly data points of June and December together, there were 54 data points taken per day.
 That suggests plenty of data to conclude that the monthly temperatures are accurate.
+- The lowest temperature recorded was in December at 56 degrees.
+However, December's lowest quartile is 69 degrees suggesting that the record low temperature is an outlier possibly even recorded at night time during off business hours.